catalogfi/merry/README.md

 merry faucet <address>
 ```

-Fund any EVM, Bitcoin, Starknet or Solana address for testing purposes.
+Fund any EVM and Bitcoin address for testing purposes.
 Replace `<address>` with the address you want to fund.
-It could be a Bitcoin, Ethereum, Starknet or Solana address.
+It could be a Bitcoin or Ethereum address.

 ### List active services